dungthtd9126/Lac-CTF/README.md

 - After reused that chunk, free it to make it go to unsorted bin because its size now is 0x521

 <img width="1215" height="288" alt="image" src="https://github.com/user-attachments/assets/4cb22355-92e6-49a7-bcd7-f42bdd51399d" />

+- Then use the same heap leak method to leak libc and get libc base

+### fsop

+- After all of processes above, I got libc base and heap leak.
+In other words, I had full control of libc and heap layout

+-